 We will travel round the lower part of the loch and go east towards Stirling with its famous castle and monuments.
 Finally we will stop at the ‘Kelpies’ – 30 meter high sculptures built in 2013 – they were built as a tribute to the role of the heavy horses involved in Scottish industry throughout the industrial revolution.

 From here it is a short journey via the motorway to return to Edinburgh.

-- Exclusive use of Landrover Discovery Sport vehicle and driver/tour guide
+- Exclusive use of Landrover Discovery 5 vehicle for up to 6 passengers

 - Accommodation costs